 Black seed is known by many names such as Nigella sativa, kalonji, and black cumin seed.
 The oil is extracted from the seeds of the Nigella sativa plant, which grows in the Mediterranean region and in southwest Asia.

-While black seeds taste slightly bitter, it is used as a flavouring or spice in various dishes worldwide.
+While black seeds taste slightly bitter, it is used as a flavoring or spice in various dishes worldwide.
 Aside from its culinary purposes, the oil from black seed has the capacity to treat a wide range of medical maladies.
-Its medicinal properties are thought to be can be attributed to thymoquinone (TQ), a compound known to possess potent antioxidant properties.
+Its medicinal properties is thought to be can be attributed to thymoquinone (TQ), a compound known to possess potent antioxidant properties.

 Interestingly, black seed oil was found in the tomb of the Egyptian Pharaoh Tutankhamen, suggesting that it was used by the elite people of ancient Egypt.
 In biblical times, it was referred to as "curative black cumin."
 The great Greek physicians Hippocrates and Dioscorides also described black seed as "Melanthion" while the Romans called it “Greek Coriander.”